 The more rigid materials that are typically found in underground mines demand heavy-duty mining equipment that has the ability to cut through hard rock.

-As there are so many different mining methods available in surface mining, due to its above-ground nature, there are many more tools and machines available for use.
+As there are so many different mining methods available in surface mining, due to its above-ground nature, there are many more tools and machines available to use.

 Blast mining is a far more common practice in surface mining.
-This is because there is less risk of accidents when this practice is used above ground.
+This is because there are fewer risks of accidents when this practice is used above ground.

 Underground mining will also utilise blasting tools.
 It is simply less common due to the associated hazards.